-The keto diet is based on the science of ketosis, the process of your body using fat for fuel in the absence of carbohydrates.
-This sends your body into a state of ketosis, causing your liver to release ketones, rather than blood sugar, into your bloodstream.
+The keto diet is based on the science of ketosis, the process through which your body uses fat for fuel in the absence of carbohydrates.
+This causes your liver to release ketones, rather than blood sugar, into your bloodstream.

-The difference between the modern keto diet and other low-carb diets is the high-fat intake involved in keto—between 70 and 80 percent.
-Its popularity lies in its potential to expedite weight loss, while potentially decreasing the negative effects of chronic disorders.
+The difference between the modern keto diet and other low-carb diets is the high fat intake involved in keto—between 70% and 80%.
+Its popularity lies in its potential to support weight control, while potentially decreasing the negative effects of chronic disorders.*

 It can be confusing to know what to eat on a keto diet.
 Fear not though—we’ve got the tips you’ll need to help you jump-start your keto diet, including what to eat and what not to eat, so you can look and feel your best.

 You may be wondering, “Why choose the keto diet?”
-That’s a great question.
-The benefits of a keto diet may include:
+The benefits may include: